 - Choose a mobile solution with certified connectivity to JD Edwards and pre-validated transactions.
 The best mobile supply chain solution will create efficiencies AND simplify your processes without complicating your JDE environment with custom code or additional databases.

 - Does the real-time integration include application support for causally connected, roaming operations?

-- Look for solution that includes a low-code mobile app development platform that simplifies and accelerates mobile app development, modification and workflow creation.
+- Look for a solution that includes a low-code mobile app development platform that simplifies and accelerates mobile app development, modification, and workflow creation.

 - Will the solution continue to function when it comes time to upgrade your JDE version?
 It should!